fbpx

 Our Legitimate Interests

 We may process your personal data for reasons of legitimate interest, provided that your legitimate interests or fundamental rights do not override those interests.
 We will conduct a legitimate interest assessment before processing your personal data on the basis of legitimate interest.
-Our legitimate interests are:
+The following purposes of processing your personal data which are necessary for our legitimate interests:

 • to administer our relationship with you;